The printed edition will be delivered to your mailbox by April 1.

 Our club is growing with new members.
 The condition of our course and varied tournaments and weekly play is attracting better players who also appreciate the social opportunities.
 We welcome you and look forward to playing with you.

-TRADITION LADIES GOLF ASSOCIATION - by Suzanne Strasser
+Page 9 Return to Top TRADITION LADIES GOLF ASSOCIATION - by Suzanne Strasser

 TLGA ANNUAL AWARDS LUNCHEON-Dec 7, 2016